 Note: This article is reproduced here in its original form as written in May 2007.
-The term Pre-Laminitic Metabolic Syndrome has been superceded by Equine Metabolic Syndrome since this article was written.
-For a more up-to-date and detailed coverage of this subject, please see my book ‘Laminitis, a Horse-Centred Approach’ which is due to be published early in 2020 by Crowood Press.
+The term Pre-Laminitic Metabolic Syndrome has been superseded by Equine Metabolic Syndrome since this article was written.
+For a more up-to-date and detailed coverage of this subject, please see my book: ‘Laminitis, a Horse-Centred Approach.’

 This article assumes the reader is familiar with the mainstream understanding of laminitis.
 If not, there are plenty of articles on the web that describe what laminitis is.

 I originally got involved in equine feet because of my mare, Esmé, who has proved to be an incredible teacher when it comes to hoofcare.
 I struggled for over 4 years to work out why she was never sound – initially in shoes and then (when the shoes contributed to catastrophic hoof pathologies) without shoes.
 I could make the hooves look better, I could keep her comfortable and even at times fully sound, but it seemed that no matter what I did, any improvements were patchy and limited.

 One of the biggest problems I faced was flaring.
 I would gradually trim the flaring out, but each time I thought I had the flaring under control, the feet would flare dramatically again – sometimes it seemed almost overnight.
 My initial assumption was that this was somehow to do with moisture levels.
 Her hoof walls were poor in quality with a lot of cosmetic cracks to let moisture in.
 Eventually, in desperation, I decided to check back through my records (by then I had 3 years worth of regular photos and notes) to see if they confirmed by suspicions.
 What I expected to find was that the hooves flared over the winter when she was turned out in wet pasture and that the flare would decrease over the summer when the weather was drier.
 What I actually found was subtly different.